Susan Lyne: Career

 Susan Lyne began her career in publishing with editorial roles at The Village Voice and New Times.
-In 1987, she founded Premiere, a magazine focused on the movie industry, where she served as editor in chief for many years.
+In 1987, she founded Premiere, a magazine focused on the movie industry, where she was editor in chief for many years.
 In January 1996, Lyne joined The Walt Disney Company as Executive Vice President of Acquisitions, Development, and New Business for Walt Disney Pictures and Television, a position in which she established the studio’s East Coast office.
 Two years later, in March 1998, she transitioned to ABC Entertainment as Executive Vice President of Movies and Miniseries.
 She was later appointed President of ABC Entertainment in January 2002, where she oversaw the development of popular series like Grey's Anatomy and Desperate Housewives.

 In 2004, Lyne became the President and Chief Executive Officer of Martha Stewart Living Omnimedia (MSLO), a role she took on during a period of uncertainty for the company, due to the conviction of its founder Martha Stewart, for an insider trading incident.
 She focused on stabilizing operations and diversifying its business model.
 After leaving MSLO in 2008, Lyne took on the role of Chairperson and CEO at Gilt Groupe, an online retailer of fashion and lifestyle products.
 During her time at Gilt Groupe, the company expanded its membership base and navigated economic challenges.

 In 2013, Lyne was appointed CEO of AOL's Brand Group, where she managed various content brands, including TechCrunch and Engadget.
 The following year, she shifted her focus to venture capital by founding BBG Ventures, which primarily invests in early-stage companies led by women.
 In 2024, BBG Ventures announced a $60 million fund, expanding its focus to include a broader range of underrepresented entrepreneurs.
-Lyne has also served on the boards of several companies, including GoPro and Blade Air Mobility.
+Lyne has also been on the boards of several companies, including GoPro and Blade Air Mobility.